DennisColombo/Scientific-Programing-Project/README.md

     Begin testing of rangefinder system (STARTED, NOT SUCCESSFUL YET) ~Note: I came up with a much better idea to test the rangefinder where I hold it straight up above a surface at a height I have already measured and film myself moving it up slowly with video physics.
 This will just simplify things so much so that's what we're going to do.

+Tasks for the day (April 16th, 2024):
+    Compare the two graphs and determine roughly how similar they look (DONE) ~The graphs have the same relative shape when you look at the same x-interval Add derivative functions to rangefinder data code (NOT DONE) ~Stumped for now, come back next class period to finish this Send the two graphs to some physics teachers (NOT DONE) ~Ask how well the two graphs compare
+        ~Figure out how to send the rangefinder data to another device ~Can only do this once I get a derivative for both of my lines of best fit

 Long term objectives:
     Show plan to test the rangefinder to a physics teacher to determine of it is rigorous (NOT DONE) Improve the code which graphs the data from the rangefinder (NOT DONE)